 160 pages, full-color, Hardcover, 6 x 9 inches

-The signed and numbered print is SOLD OUT.
-However, we still have some fun Gabrielle Bell swag for all Pre-Orders.
+We have some fun Gabrielle Bell swag for all current orders.

 “Everything is Flammable is sometimes frightening, sometimes funny, sometimes incredibly sad, and always deeply engrossing.
 The center of Everything is Flammable is Bell's complicated relationship with her complicated mother-a person who lives a lot farther off the grid than most people's mothers.
 But there are many other characters in this book, and we want to know about all of the them.
 Bell is an acute and compassionate observer of her fellow humans.”—Roz Chast, author of Can't We Talk about Something More Pleasant?